Nested Sampling Methods: On encoding prior distributions

 \section{On encoding prior distributions}

-The unit hypercube transformation, $u\rightarrow\theta$, is a way to encode priors by parameterizing them in natural probability units, $u_{i}\in[0,1]$.
-In factorizable priors, the transformation is achieved with inverse cumulative distribution functions, $\theta_{i}=F^{-1}(u_{i})$.
-It is convenient as constant-energy trajectories are straight, and sampling from geometrical shapes can be achieved without rejection.
-For this reason, some (but not all) popular NS implementations let users specify priors via unit hypercube transformations, and in many examples demonstrate only factorized priors.
-This has lead some to believe that NS requires hypercubes and factorized priors.
+The unit hypercube transformation, $u\rightarrow\theta$, is a way to encode priors by parametrising them in natural probability units, $u_{i}\in[0,1]$.
+In factorised priors, the transformation is achieved with inverse cumulative distribution functions, $\theta_{i}=F^{-1}(u_{i})$.
+It is convenient as constant-energy trajectories are straight, and sampling from geometrical shapes can be achieved without an additional rejection.
+For this reason, some (but not all) popular NS implementations let users specify priors via unit hypercube transformations, and in many examples demonstrate only factorised priors.
+This has lead some to believe that NS requires hypercubes and factorised priors.
 Here we clarify that neither is the case.

 Firstly, NS can proceed as long as a LRPS method and a likelihood are defined.
 If the prior space is not $\mathbb{R}^{d}$, but arbitrary ``objects'', a simple example includes Metropolis samplers that perturb the sample following the prior density.
 Indeed, such generic treatments are possible in DNest4 \citep{Brewer2018DNest4}.
 This includes allowing the dimensionality to vary, as demonstrated in \citet{Brewer2014}.